 Failing To Stop For A School Bus in NY – VTL 1174(a)

-We are often asked about New York school bus tickets under Vehicle And Traffic Law Section 1174(a).
-They are commonly enforced in order to protect you entering and exiting children.
+We’re often asked about New York school bus violations under VTL § 1174(a) which law is aggressively enforced to protect children entering and exiting school buses.

 Previous Post